COUNTRY Cottage

 LATER YEARS

 Following the marriage in June of 1940, of the School farmer, William Hayes, to the School secretary, Fern [Hall] Hayes, the house became their residence.
 In 1952 there was an addition to the west side of the lower-level.
 A second bathroom and a new bedroom were added.
 In the 1970s(?) the roof at the rear of the building was raised to grow the second-story space and to construct a full staff apartment on the upper floor.
 An outside stair to the upper-level apartment was also added at that time.
-Today the building continues to be a staff residence and serves as a dwelling for the various interns who cycle through the School but is now one of the most seriously degraded structures at the School — desperately in need of attention.
+Today the building continues to be a staff residence and serves as a dwelling for the various interns who cycle through the School.
+Now (2021-22) one of the most seriously degraded structures at the School — the desperately needed repairs have begun.

 ORIGINAL FUNDING